RoboMD: Uncovering Robot Vulnerabilities through Semantic Potential Fields: Rationale for Using Reinforcement Learning

 \textbf{Comparison with Alternative Methods}: While other methods, such as supervised learning or heuristic-based exploration, can provide valuable insights into specific failure cases, they are limited in their scope and adaptability.
 Supervised learning approaches rely heavily on labeled data, which is challenging to obtain for failure analysis, particularly for rare or unseen failure modes.
 These methods also lack the ability to adapt dynamically to changes in the environment, reducing their effectiveness in exploring novel or complex failure scenarios.
 Similarly, heuristic-based exploration methods, such as grid search or predefined sampling strategies, can identify failure cases under controlled conditions but struggle to generalize in high-dimensional environments where the space of possible failure configurations is vast.
 These methods are also constrained by their reliance on static, predefined rules, which often fail to capture the intricate interactions between environmental factors and failure likelihoods.
 In contrast, reinforcement learning excels in scenarios where exploration and generalization are critical.
-Through reward-driven learning, RL agents actively seek configurations that maximize the probability of failure, uncovering patterns and interactions that static methods are likely to miss.
-Moreover, RL does not require a fully labeled dataset; it iteratively refines its policy through interaction with the environment, making it highly adaptive and scalable.
-By focusing on cumulative rewards, RL is uniquely positioned to generalize across a wide range of failure-inducing conditions, including edge cases and scenarios resulting from complex factor interactions.
-This adaptability and exploratory capability make RL an ideal framework for large-scale failure analysis in dynamic and uncertain environments, surpassing the limitations of traditional supervised learning or heuristic-based approaches.